TheCrowned/Post-Pay-Counter/readme.txt

 [GitHub repository](https://github.com/TheCrowned/Post-Pay-Counter/) (wanna join us coding?)

-= Integrate with Analytics/Adsense and pay with PayPal =
-The [PRO version](https://postpaycounter.com/post-pay-counter-pro?utm_source=wprep&utm_medium=link&utm_campaign=ppcp) includes Analytics visits payment, Adsense Revenues sharing, payments management and PayPal payments.
+= Payment management, more visits tracking methods, and pay with PayPal = The [PRO version](https://postpaycounter.com/post-pay-counter-pro?utm_source=wprep&utm_medium=link&utm_campaign=ppcp) includes integration with Google Analytics, Matomo Analytics, Plausible Analytics, Adsense Revenues sharing, payments management and PayPal payments.
 Among other stuff, it also allows to keep a convenient log of past payments and to display stats in public pages through a shortcode.

 = Integrate with Facebook =
 The [Facebook addon](https://postpaycounter.com/facebook-pay-per-social-interactions-shares-likes-and-comments?utm_source=wprep&utm_medium=link&utm_campaign=ppcp_fb) allows to pay posts for the Facebook shares and comments they receive.